 Timberline Knolls, a private residential treatment center, offers a nurturing environment of recovery for women and adolescent girls ages 12 and older, struggling to overcome anorexia nervosa, bulimia, and binge eating disorders.
 We have helped thousands of women and their families build lifelong recovery and once again feel hope, health and wholeness.

-Our holistic approach to treatment has proven effective for women and girls suffering with eating disorders, with or without co-occurring disorders such as alcohol abuse, drug addiction, mood disorders, trauma or other co-occurring disorders.
+Our holistic approach at our treatment center has proven effective for women and girls suffering with eating disorders, with or without co-occurring disorders such as alcohol abuse, drug addiction, mood disorders, trauma or other co-occurring disorders.
 Timberline Knolls’ highly acclaimed eating disorder treatment staff recognizes how important it is to understand each woman as an individual.
 An adult PHP, with housing options, is available for adult women as step-down or direct admit.

 While providing extensive treatment for addiction, grounded in 12-step facilitation, Dialectical Behavior Therapy, expressive therapies, family systems and spirituality.
 Timberline Knolls places an emphasis on a holistic, medically informed approach of healing the mind, body, and spirit.
 For those whose addiction has compromised their relationship with God, we offer specialized Christian programming.